 You most likely while you’re coding have both of these open such as Notepad or any other text editor to write the program and also have the Python 3 interpreter in order to test a single line, in order to see whether the syntax is correct.

 In the actual Ubuntu, you can either type it like this.
-Just type in your terminal Python 3 or you can either run it like this which will look exactly the same like this one or you can run it from the Python 3 or probably from the terminal as Python 3.
-That is on you.
+Just type in your terminal Python 3 or you can either run it like this which will look exactly the same as this one or you can run it from the Python 3 or probably from the terminal as Python 3.
+It is on you.